 She lives with her husband and four children in Sudbury, MA, and enjoys CrossFit, Taekwon Do, skiing, time on Cape Cod, and crossword puzzles.

 Kristen is a graduate of Boston College, with a B.A. in English and she received her J.D. from Suffolk University Law School.
-Kristen is a wine enthusiast who enjoys traveling and running.
+Kristen is a wine enthusiast who enjoys traveling, running and skiing.
 Kristen lives in Weston, MA with her husband Mark and their three children.

 Essex County Correctional Facility